-Construction & Demolition Waste: One area of continued concern that is being examined is the possible processing of construction and demolition waste.
-Given that the CIWMA region is experiencing both residential and commercial growth, this issue is becoming very important.
+Construction & Demolition Waste: Given that the CIWMA region continues to experience both residential and commercial growth, proactive management of construction & demolition waste has become critical.
 Building demolition and the tear down of derelict housing is also becoming more prevalent as area local governments have begun tackling these issues in a concerted and more diligent manner.
-Adding impetus to this issue is the fact that the construction and demolition landfill's remaining capacity is becoming quite limited.

-Large Scale Demolition/Site Remediation Waste Acceptance Policy: In 2004, the Boone County Landfill adopted a new operating policy pertaining to large-scale demolition and site remediation projects.
+The Boone County Landfill adopted its Large Scale Demolition/Site Remediation Waste Acceptance Policy in 2004.
+This operating policy pertains to large-scale demolition and site remediation projects.
 This policy set waste diversion requirements for projects that will generate more than 300 tons of waste material.
 In cases subject to this policy, the landfill will not accept stone, brick, concrete, or metals for landfill disposal.
-This policy has been successfully implemented on a number of projects in the Boone County Landfill's primary service area.
-This policy will also apply to C&D
+This policy has successfully diverted waste from the landfill from several projects in the CIWMA Planning Area.